 7. Result in coastal cliff erosion?

-B. Hydrology, Water Supply and Water Quality

-1. Place development within a 100-year flood hazard area?
+B. Hydrology, Water Supply and Water Quality Does the project have the potential to: 1.
+Place development within a 100-year flood hazard area?
 According to the Federal Emergency Management Agency (FEMA) National Flood Insurance Rate Map, dated March 2, 2006, no portion of the project site lies within a 100-year flood hazard area.

-Place development within the floodway resulting in impedance or redirection of flood flows?
+2. Place development within the floodway resulting in impedance or redirection of flood flows?
 According to the Federal Emergency Management Agency (FEMA) National Flood Insurance Rate Map, dated March 2, 2006, no portion of the project site lies within a 100-year flood hazard area.

-- 3. Be inundated by a seiche or tsunami? - 4.
-Deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit, or a significant contribution to an existing net deficit in available supply, or a significant lowering of the local groundwater table?
+3. Be inundated by a seiche or tsunami?
+4. Deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit, or a significant contribution to an existing net deficit in available supply, or a significant lowering of the local groundwater table?